-Motherhood & Career Planning – Deciding on a family model
+Motherhood & Career Planning - What will you choose?

 The highway of life

 Someone said to me that the timespan between your 20s and 40s feels like the highway of your life.
-There is a lot of traffic on the road for these two centuries: deciding for a career path and exploring different levels of responsibility within the professional world, while becoming a parent, juggling the two different worlds of high priority emails, and exploded diapers.
+There is a lot of traffic on the road for these two centuries: deciding on a career path and exploring different levels of responsibility within the professional world, while becoming a parent, juggling the two different worlds of high-priority emails, and exploded diapers.

 Which family model is the one for me?